Which Clients Should Open Donor Advised FundsSubmitted by American Endowment Foundation on July 22nd, 2019

 - Millennials or entrepreneurs who want to give back and who will continue to earn high income.

-- Clients who have been frustrated with cumbersome or complex charitable vehicles that were established previously.
+- Clients who have been frustrated with cumbersome or complex foundations or other charitable vehicles that were established previously.

-- Clients who seek privacy and may wish to be anonymous with some or all of their giving.
+- Clients who seek privacy and may wish to donate anonymously.

 - Clients who may not love philanthropy but hate government and taxes even more.

-- Clients who frequently ask their advisor to donate stock to many different charities (easier for advisor to just donate to one charity).
+- Clients who frequently ask their advisor to donate stock to many different charities (Easier for advisor to just donate to one DAF sponsor).

-Since the year-end volume is anticipated to be so great again, it is critical that advisors start the conversation now so that clients have time to move forward this year.
-It is already late in the year but there is still time.
-Some donor advised fund sponsors have already announced late November cutoffs for donations of different assets held at different custodians, while others have later deadlines.
-Even if clients do not open accounts immediately, this conversation will help avoid the common situation where donors ask their advisors to donate securities to many different charities on December 31.
+Since year-end volume is anticipated to increase again, it is important that advisors start the conversation soon so that clients have time to move forward this year.
+Even if clients do not open accounts immediately, this conversation will help avoid the common situation where donors ask their advisors to donate securities to many different charities in the last week of December.
 Clients, advisors, and non-profit organizations all benefit when the initial charitable planning conversation takes place before the fourth quarter.